hooker01/FlipperZero-Payloads/CPUburner/README.md

 ## Usage

-1. Flash the script to your Rubber Ducky.
+1. Copy the script to your Flipper0.
 2. Plug it into a Windows machine.
 3. The CPU will be maxed out until the jobs are manually terminated.